 Imagine everyone heeded this advice and posted at 1 pm EST (New York).
 For 23 hours, Facebook would remain dormant before exploding with thousands of posts at the allotted time.

-The chances of your content being pushed to someone's newsfeed have been reduced following changes to the social media algorithms.
+The chances of your content being pushed to someone's newsfeed have been reduced following changes to social media algorithms.
 You need people to start coming to you.
 And the best way to attract them is to have something worthwhile for them to digest.

 The best social media publishing frequency is: when it's worthwhile. - Jay Baer, Convince and Convert

-Which brings us to the next point …
+This brings us to the next point.

-Quality trumps quantity
+Content quality trumps quantity

-If you come across a post on social media from a well-known brand that leaves you scratching your head and thinking, "What's the point of that?
-How does that relate to their brand?" then you'll know what I mean.
+If you've ever seen a post on social media from a well-known brand that leaves you scratching your head and thinking, "What's the point of that?" or "How does that relate to their brand?" you'll know what I mean.

-It's what Scott Stratten calls Brand Pulse:
+It's what UnMarmarketing founder Scott Stratten calls Brand Pulse:

 If you post something irrelevant, pointless, or worse in social media, the pulse slows.
 If you post something interesting and useful, the pulse quickens.